-Chesapeake security guard charged with murder requests bond for a second time
+Chesapeake security guard charged with murder denied bond for a second time

-CHESAPEAKE, Va. – A judge will once again have to decide whether or not a bond should be set for 21-year-old Jonathan Cromwell.
+CHESAPEAKE, Va. - A judge denied bond for a second time Friday for 21-year-old Jonathan Cromwell.

-Cromwell was charged with second degree murder and use of a firearm in the commission of a murder of 60-year-old Jiansheng Chen.
+Cromwell is charged with second degree murder and use of a firearm in the commission of a felony for the murder of 60-year-old Jiansheng Chen.

 On Tuesday, a judge denied the first request for bond saying the circumstances surrounding the case and the nature of the crime were the reason for his decision.

-The Deputy Commonwealth’s Attorney brought up the 7 bullet holes found in the windshield of Chen’s van.
-This is just one of the circumstances the judge referred to.
+On Friday the Deputy Commonwealth's Attorney brought up the 7 bullet holes found in the windshield of Chen's van.
+The number of shots and their grouping were concerning for the judge.
+The prosecution said it appears Cromwell shot into the side window of the van then moved to the front of the van, placing himself in harms way, just to fire several more shots.

+The defense also said Cromwell asked police after the shooting, " how was my shot grouping?"

+The defense argued that because Cromwell has no previous criminal convictions, he is not a threat to the community but the judge said he could not set a bond because he does not have enough evidence to support that claim.

 Cromwell was working as a security guard with Citywide Protective Services the night he shot Chen.
 Cromwell said he acted in self defense because Chen was driving his van towards him.